felipe-m-barbosa/azure-ai900/README.md

 # azure-ai900
-Repository devoted to store the resources developed during the AI900 Bootcamp at DIO.
+Repository devoted to store the resources developed during the DIO's Azure AI900 Bootcamp.